 The Guide Rails Come Off After College

-There is no one way to get into a company you want to work for.
-There is no one way to get famous, Internet famous or otherwise.
-There is no one way to succeed in business.
-There is no one way to “achieve” and “win”.
+There is no single way to get into a company you want to work for.
+There is no single way to get famous, Internet famous or otherwise.
+There is no single way to succeed in business.
+There is no single way to “achieve” and “win”.

-This can be scary, but I want to emphasize that it’s also liberating, and worth being embraced.
+This can be scary, but I want to emphasize that it’s also liberating, and worth embracing.

 Putting the above another way: There are multiple ways to get into a company you want to work for.
 There are multiple ways to get famous.
 There are multiple ways to succeed in business.
 There are multiple ways to “achieve” and “win”.
 With that framing, you have an even better chance to achieve what you want the way you want to.

 By a similar token, there will be no one pushing you forward in your career like they did through school.
-I personally got really good at my job a few times, only to get stuck because I wasn’t leaning forward into the next thing and making it happen myself.
+In my own life, I got really good at my job multiple times, only to get stuck because I wasn’t leaning forward into the next thing and making it happen myself.
 Don’t make the same mistake I did and always keep in mind any job is just for now, and another option should be in mind for you as you go.

 My Career Path, If You’re Curious

 For my first job in ‘08.
 None of that mattered.
-I knew I was going to be in Atlanta, so I applied to several dozen jobs in Atlanta and did well in the one interview that responded so that I got a job at UPS.
+I knew I was going to be in Atlanta, so I applied to several dozen jobs in Atlanta from their websites and did well in the one interview that I got.
+That led to a job at UPS headquarters.
 Most people were impressed that I’d gone to Duke.
 The rest didn’t matter.

 Eventually I moved to Palo Alto because my girlfriend got a phd opportunity at Stanford and I decided to come along.
-Shotgunning the resume didn’t really help that time, but surprisingly walking around the Stanford career fair led to an interesting conversation (most tables were looking for CS majors, but some weren’t).
+Shotgunning the resume didn’t really help that time, but surprisingly, walking around the Stanford career fair led to an interesting conversation (most tables were looking for CS majors, but a few weren’t).
 They were looking for “people who could talk to both machines and people.”
 Well I’d dabbled with tech my whole life… so I could probably do that.

-I want to add I didn’t even mean to go to that table.
-I was planning to walk by, but there’s was a pedestrian slow down in front of the table, and the recruiter literally grabbed me on the shoulder, pulled me out of the line, and asked me if I could talk to people and machines.
-That part was lucky, the showing up to the career fair was a choice.
+I want to add that I didn’t even intend to go to that table.
+I was planning to walk by, but there was a foot traffic slow down in front of it, and the recruiter literally grabbed me on the shoulder, pulled me out of the line, and asked me if I could talk to people and machines.
+That part was lucky, but showing up to the career fair at all is something you can do.

 That led to a Professional Services role at a tech startup called Intapp.
-Recruiters in Silicon Valley are constantly pinging tech people on Linkedin, so when I got burned out at Intapp I started looking around.
+Recruiters in Silicon Valley are constantly pinging tech people on LinkedIn, so when I got burned out at Intapp I started looking around.
 A recruiter called me one day, asking if I wanted a pre-sales role.
 I’d never seriously considered that before with a quota and all, but why not give it a shot?
 That led to a sales engineering role at another startup called SumoLogic.

 After a while, I requested to move to bigger accounts.
 After being declined, I asked around and heard that I essentially needed to have another job offer in hand to get that.
-I threw in a few resumes at Google and started shotgunning resumes again.
-Google Cloud was just starting up then, gave me an interview, and I worked there as a Sales Engineer, Sales Engineer Manager, and Head of Solutions Consuting until the big layoffs of 2023.
+I threw in a few resumes at Google on a whim and started shotgunning resumes again.
+Google Cloud (which was just starting up) invited me for an interview which led to a job.
+I worked there as a Sales Engineer, Sales Engineer Manager, and Head of Solutions Consulting until the big layoffs of 2023.

 If I don’t update this for a while, check my LinkedIn to see what happened next.
 Otherwise I’ll update this when I can.